bnomei/kirby3-php-cachedriver/README.md

 ### No cache when debugging

 When Kirbys global debug config is set to `true` the complete plugin cache will be flushed and no caches will be read.
 But entries will be created.
-This will make you live easier – trust me.

 ### How to use Elephant with Lapse or Boost